How does factoring support the growth of international SMEs?

 T.H.
 How do you position yourself?
 How do you position yourself in this factoring consultancy market?
 How much do you weigh, so to speak?

 T.R.
 We currently account for 10% of the French factoring market, which amounts to approximately 400 billion euros in transactions.
-We represent approximately 40 billion euros in our brokerage activities, as well as in our software publishing activities, because there is a third activity that we have yet to mention.
+We represent approximately 40 billion euros in our brokerage activities, as well as in our software publishing activities, for there is a third activity that we have yet to mention.

 T.H.
 Oh yes, that's right!